76Trystan/QRCode-Ticket-Template/README.md

 # QR-Code Ticket Confirmation Template

-This is a simple HTML template page for a ticket purchase completion email.
-It demonstrates a purchase completion confirmation page including a ticket ID and a QR code for entry.
-This is meant to be attachable to any excel/sheets list.
+This is a simple HTML & Script template for a ticket purchase completion email.
+It demonstrates a purchase completion template page that includes a ticket ID plus its QR code form for entry.
+This is meant to be attachable to any purchase completion email & the hosts guest list (Google Sheets).

 ## Overview